DCAN-Labs/cdni-brain/docs/nordic.md

 _(An example dcm2bids config file which outputs the expected task names is in "dcm2bids_conf_examples")_

+---

+NORDIC can also be run using standalone Matlab script at `/home/faird/shared/code/external/utilities/NORDIC/NIFTI_NORDIC.m`

 _2) Run bids_nordic_wrapper.sh (arg1= path to func dir, arg2= number of noise volumes at end of each run)_